 After his father was brutally murdered for doing what was right, a young Matt Murdock took his father’s old yellow boxing robe and fashioned a costume out of it.
 Although it’s not the color I would’ve chosen, it’s tough not to applaud Matt for 1) paying homage to his father and 2) being environmentally conscious and reusing old material.

 And that’s it.
-The Top 10 Superheroes That Wear Yellow.
+The top superheroes who wear yellow.
 What do you think?
-Who would make your superheroes that wear yellow list?
+Who would make your superheroes who wear yellow list?